NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Healing Potion (Lesser).md

 * * *

 A _healing potion_ is a vial of a ruby-red liquid that imparts a tingling sensation as the drinker's wounds heal rapidly.
-When you drink a _healing potion_, you regain 2d8+5 Hit Points.
+When you drink a _healing potion_, you regain 2d8+5 healing Hit Points.

 *Source: Pathfinder GM Core*
 *ORC*